wrex/rexs.tips/content/guitar/Fundamentals/harmony/triads/maj-min-inv/index.md

     title: "Fig 3.
 C Major all inversions"
 ---

-The C Major triad comprises the notes C, E, and G (skipping the intervening notes: D and F).
+As we discussed in the [introduction to this section]({{< ref "guitar/Fundamentals/harmony/triads" >}}), the C Major triad comprises the notes C, E, and G (skipping the intervening notes: D and F).
 It's a minor 3rd interval stacked on top of a major 3rd.

 The M3 interval between C and E is what gives the chord its "happy" sound.
+The third (major or minor) is what determines the "quality" of a chord.
+Major and augmented triads are classified as major, minor triads and diminished are minor.

 #### C Major: C E G